 was held at the death of the intestate solely as an investment”

-This definition is broad, and when considering personal chattels in the context of writing or amending your Will, it includes your car, furniture, children’s trampoline – and your pets, as well as more personal items such as jewellery and collectables.
+This definition is extremely broad.
+When considering personal chattels in the context of writing or amending your Will, it includes things as diverse as:

 How do I deal with personal chattels in my Will?